Judicial Officers

 Chief Justice Collins J. Seitz, Jr.

-Chief Justice Seitz serves as Judicial Liaison to the Corporate Laws Committee of the American Bar Association and is an Adviser on the American Law Institute’s Restatement of the Law, Corporate Governance.
+Chief Justice Seitz is a member of the American Law Institute and advisor to the Restatement of the Law, Corporate Governance.
+He serves as judicial liaison to the Corporate Laws Committee of the American Bar Association.
 He also serves on the Judicial Conference Committee on Federal-State Jurisdiction.
 A member of the Delaware Bar since 1983, Chief Justice Seitz formerly served as a board member and chair of the Delaware Board of Bar Examiners, and a board member of the Board on Professional Responsibility.
 Federal and state courts appointed him as a Master and Trustee to oversee complex corporate, commercial, and intellectual property cases.
 He is a Fellow of the American College of Trial Lawyers.

 Chief Justice Seitz received his undergraduate degree from the University of Delaware and his law degree from the Villanova University School of Law.